 Currently, there is no standardized mechanism within 3GPP that enables the secure and expedited update of the 3GPP specified long term keys in both the USIM and HLR/HSS either in bulk or for an individual subscriber.

 This means that currently, if long term keys are exposed (through accidental exposure or other compromise), the only existing method of recovering from the compromise and re-establishing the same level of security is replacement/re-issuance of the USIM/UICC(s) (or USIM profile in eUICC(s)) and updating the HLR/HSS key(s) and/or OTA keys.
-The same is true even when there is no concrete evidence that the keys have been exposed, but the wish is to reduce the likelihood that they have been.
+The same is true even when there is no concrete evidence that the keys have been exposed, reducing the likelihood that they have been.

 5 Identification of long term keys